by Andrew Cochran

 we do not receive a referral fee

-Note: Searches for this book may show are a number of results with very similar titles, including another with these editors.
+Note: Searches for this book may show results with similar titles, including another with these editors.
 Also, the e-book version is considerably less costly.